Catering Level 2 Apprenticeship – Commis Chef

 You will work towards a Commis Chef Apprenticeship Standard consisting of:

-- Functional Skills*
+- Functional Skills in Maths and English

-Please note that Individual employers may stipulate higher entry requirements than those stated.
-The entry requirements stated should therefore be treated as the minimum.
+Please note that employers may stipulate higher entry requirements than those listed and should therefore be treated as the minimum entry criteria.

 Employers must be prepared to work with their Apprentices to develop their knowledge and skills by providing a wide range of learning and training opportunities.
 They must also be prepared to allow them to attend College sessions at the agreed times.
 Employers are also expected to encourage Apprentices to research their chosen vocation and to support any work experience that will benefit the Apprentice to come up to a supervisory level of competence.